 No, you cannot cut split ends with regular scissors.
-You need to use a good pair of sharp hair cutting shears.
+You need to use a good pair of sharp hair-cutting shears.
 Using the wrong scissors can cause more damage to your hair.

-The same is true when it comes to our hair.
+Have you ever heard the phrase, “Prevention is the best medicine?”
+The same is true when looking after our hair.
 Prevention is key when it comes to split ends.

 By following these hair care tips, you can help keep your hair healthy and say goodbye to split ends.
 Remember, it’s always better to be proactive than reactive when it comes to your hair.